Jule offers winter clothing items, hosts open house Monday

-The Jule is offering a free winter items giveaway from Monday to Dec.
+The Jule is offering a winter items giveaway from today to Dec.
 27.

 Winter hats, gloves and socks will be available from 7:30 a.m. to 4:30 p.m.
 Monday through Friday in the lobby of the Intermodal Transportation Center, 950 Elm St. in Dubuque, according to a press release.